Church Policy Update

 Nov 08, 2015

-So my second reaction was, “What about this do I not yet understand?"
+So my second reaction was: “What about this do I not yet understand?"

-Two scenarios came to mind:
+Two possible explanations came to mind:

-1) Since same-sex marriage is still considered a serious sin within the church (one which is now considered apostate), I wondered if perhaps the leadership felt it wise to prevent same-sex marriage from seeming normal to other impressionable Primary children.
+1. Since same-sex marriage is still considered a serious sin within the church (one which is now considered apostate), I wondered if perhaps the leadership felt it wise to prevent same-sex marriage from seeming normal to other impressionable Primary children.
 Seeing it as normal in the world is a much different thing than seeing it as normal in a church which forbids it.

 Regardless of membership status, all children are welcome in Primary.
 But maybe the leaders thought that if a child from a same-sex marriage is seen as a visitor and not as a member, perhaps any comments shared could be received by the other children with something of a filter.
 Maybe they would be able to understand that the visiting child comes from a different kind of environment than what is acceptable for members of the church, and so, we teach them to welcome and include the visiting child for as long as he or she wants to take part in the children's organization, but to also be prepared that what is said by the child (through no fault of his or her own) may not always agree with the principles we follow as members in the Proclamation to the Family.
 I realize this explanation is weak and may seem harsh or exclusive... but remember, I'm just sharing my thought process as I scrambled to understand possible motives for the policy change myself.